hexetia/use-client-router/README.md

-A tiny hook (300 Bytes gzipped) that make router.query and router.pathname available on first-render
+A tiny hook (2 KB gzipped) that make router.query and router.pathname available on first-render

 ### Motivation